agnesedaff/Implicit_obj_completion/README.md

 This repository contains the complete annotated corpus, results and scripts used for my master thesis' project at the University of Pavia (academic year 2022/2023).

-It also contains the material for our paper presented at CliC-it 2023:

-Daffara, Agnese e Jezek, Elisabetta (2023).
-Towards an Italian Corpus for Implicit Object Completion.
-In _Proceedings of the ninth Italian Conference on Computational Linguistics CliC-it 2023_, Venice, Italy. https://ceur-ws.org/Vol-3596/paper19.pdf

 TITLE

 Ita: "Completamento automatico dell’Oggetto Implicito in italiano: un’esplorazione con BERT"